nichealpham/cassandra-demo-app/README.md

 * Export report into PDF

 ## About
-Cassandra is a Web-based software toolkit that provides an electrocardiographic (ECG) signal graphing solution dedicated for teaching and research purposes.
+Cassandra is a Web-based software toolkit that provides an electrocardiographic (ECG) signal visualization.

 Project recognitions:
 + 1st prize winner in National Instrument design for Young Entrepreneur competition 2018 with a total of $ 4,000 grand prize.